DENKMAL

 ------------------------------

-geeL LeegThe color yellow, y=100, overcodes capitalism's sameness.
+geeL LeegThe color yellow, Y=100, overcodes capitalism's sameness.
 On permanent display.
-Learn more at geelleeg.nl.2010 - Present
+Learn more at geelleeg.nl or YellowVoid.org.2010 - Present

-Pentalemma GameAn educational and strategic game, reengineered in 2023, to design and value the relationships and dynamics between nation state, economic globalisation, democracy, earth's crises and tech dystopia.
+Pentalemma GameAn educational, strategic, pan-ecological and political game, reengineered in 2023, to design and value the relationships and dynamics between nation state, economic globalisation, democracy, earth's crises and tech dystopia.
 Website at Pentalemma Game.2011 - Present

-S.O.O.O.SA alarm call and a political concept and party re-establishing the coherence between the three ecologies Mind, Social and Milieu.
+S.O.O.O.SA triadic alarm call and a concept for a political movement re-establishing the coherence between the three ecologies Mind, Social and Milieu.
 For more details, visit sooos.org (in Dutch).2022 - Present

-ANDSTERDAMA pan-ecological and relational view of Amsterdam, introducing the Boolean AND as transformative and unifying.
+ANDSTERDAMA pan-ecological and relational view of Amsterdam, introducing the Boolean AND as transformative and unifying: The Power of AND.
+Part of ANDSTERDAM are The AND of History and Three Sisters.
 Visit andsterdam.nl.2021 - Present

 Per~sonPersona is not a theatre mask but an amplifier.
 Per~son is a multi-species, political-aesthetic, and ‘relative being’ exploring sound, voice, vibration, and birdsong for political gains.
 More information at per-soon.nl (in Dutch).2021 - Present

-DENKMALA pan-ecological and public artwork that transforms a folk narrative into a political statement.
+DENKMALA pan-ecological and public artwork, transforming a folk narrative into a pan-ecological statement.
 Visit denkmal.nl (in Dutch).2020 - 2023

-Gemeente Nieuwe IJsselAn open municipality for practicing the Anthropocene.
+Gemeente Nieuwe IJsselAn open municipality for practicing ecosophy, the friendship of AND.
 Visit nieuweijssel.nl (in Dutch).2020 - Present

-Sculpting in TimeStudies and works on the non-linear relationship between past(s), present(s), and future(s).
-Visit booleanworks.nl.2023 - Present
+The AND of HistoryStudies and works on the non-linear relationship between past(s), present(s), and future(s); sculpting in time.
+Visit andsterdam.nl.2023 - Present

 Boolean LightA collection of wall lights representing a new application of the Boolean AND OR NOT operators.
 See the collection at Ligetti.1993 - Present